simon-cmyk/src/README.md

 # Overview
 The repository is split into 2 branches.
 The master branch is created for simulations in the Gazebo environment.
 The D0042 branch is for executing the AI-planner on the real robot.
 They differ mainly in map/obstacle definitions, and tuning of the controllers.

-Some pictures can be found under [Image section](#images-from-the-project).
+Some pictures can be found under [Image section](#images-from-the-project)  📸.
 And there are also videos from the Lab and Gazebo under [Video section](#videos-from-the-project)

 ## Additional packages